njpatel/APL/doc/scalar-data-types/index.md

 (an ordered sequence of name/scalar-data-type pairs, such as the data type of a row of a table).

-Kusto supplies a set of system data types that define all the types of data that can be used with Kusto.
+APL supplies a set of system data types that define all the types of data that can be used with APL.

 > [!NOTE]
-> User-defined data types are not supported in Kusto.
+> User-defined data types are not supported in APL.

-The following table lists the data types supported by Kusto, alongside additional aliases you can use to refer to them and a roughly equivalent .NET Framework type.
+The following table lists the data types supported by APL, alongside additional aliases you can use to refer to them and a roughly equivalent .NET Framework type.